 If you are dissatisfied with the Bureau of Prisons' actions regarding your FOIA request, you may:

 1. Contact BOP's FOIA Public Liaison who can assist you in a variety of ways, from working with you on the scope of your request and the searches that will be done, to arranging an alternative time frame for processing your request, to providing information on the status of your request, and increasing your understanding of the request process.
-BOP's FOIA Public Liaison is Mr. C. Darnell Stroble, and he can be reached at BOP-OGC-EFOIA-S@BOP.GOV or (202) 616-7750.and/or
+BOP's FOIA Public Liaison is Ms. Kara Christenson, and she can be reached at BOP-OGC-EFOIA-S@BOP.GOV or (202) 616-7750.and/or

 2. Contact the Office of Government Information Services (OGIS) at the National Archives and Records Administration to inquire about the FOIA mediation services they offer.
 The contact information for OGIS is as follows: Office of Government Information, Services, National Archives and Records Administration, Room 2510, 8601 Adelphi Road, College Park, Maryland 20740-6001; e-mail at firstname.lastname@example.org; telephone at 202-741-5770; toll free at 1-877-684-6448; or facsimile at 202-741-5769.

 After you receive the Bureau's response to your request, you may administratively appeal by writing to the Director, Office of Information Policy (OIP), United States Department of Justice, 441 G Street, NW, 6th Floor, Washington, DC, 20530 or you may submit an appeal through OIP's FOIAonline portal by creating an account.
 Your appeal must be postmarked or electronically transmitted within 90 days of the date of BOP's response to your request.
 If you submit your appeal by mail, both the letter and the envelope should be clearly marked "Freedom of Information Act Appeal."

 You may request your information be provided as a hard copy or in electronic format.